jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 98
 Describe some of the security threats and what can be done to minimize them?

-- Session hijacking: when a malicious user obtains the session information from an active user and can thus appear to be that user in interactions with a web server.
+- **Session hijacking**: when a malicious user obtains the session information from an active user and can thus appear to be that user in interactions with a web server.
 This would allow a malicious user to use their own system to pretend to be another user without that other user being involved or even aware their account was being used.
-- Packet sniffing: when a malicious user intercepts IP packets being sent through the internet and can retrieve sensitive information (such as session ids, bank account numbers, etc.)
+- **Packet sniffing**: when a malicious user intercepts IP packets being sent through the internet and can retrieve sensitive information (such as session ids, bank account numbers, etc.)
   - Both of these threats can be minimized through the use of encrypted data payloads for transmission (e.g., using TLS - Transport Layer Security)
 - Malicious users can setup fake servers / domains and pretend to be a trusted entity
+- **Fake servers**: a malicious user may be able to pose as a legitimate site and fool users into entering sensitive information
   - Use of TLS requires a server to send a digital certificate which has been issued by a Certificate Authority (CA).
 These CAs validate the identity of domain owners (i.e., they are who they say they are).
 Certificates from CAs are digitally-signed through the use of a private key to validate each certificate.
+- **Cross-site Scripting** is when a users adds javascript code to a website through forms, comments, or other text-input areas which is inadvertently executed by the server.
+  - all input text should be sanitized (e.g., by removing \<script> tags or disallowing HTML and JS in user inputs)
+  - any user input that is displayed on-screen should be escaped to prevent the browser from interpreting that text as code (e.g., using HTML entities to replace characters like "<>")

 ---

 99
 What is the Same Origin Policy?
 How it is used to mitigate certain security threats?

 - An "origin" is comprised of a scheme, host, and port.
-The Same Origin Policy would allow or restrict various requests or actions depending on whether the request was received from the same origin or a different origin ("Cross-Origin")
+The Same Origin Policy would allow or restrict various requests or actions depending on whether the request was received from the same origin or a different origin ("Cross-Origin").
+Generally, there are no restrictions on interactions from the same origin (i.e., the same server), but there are restrictions when a different origin tries to request resources programmatically using APIs like 'XHR' or 'fetch'.
+- This policy also helps to prevent session hijacking.

 ---